guim4dev/high-performance-computing/exercise1/README.md

 2n + n^2 = available_bytes / 8
 ```

-Edit the file, then Run!
+Edit the file and run!